bellsmith15/rock-paper-sissors-game/README.md

 * It should be clear how to play the game.

 Implementation:
-* The layout of the foreground and background will make it clear for the userr to follow the game as it plays.
+* The layout of the foreground and background will make it clear for the user to follow the game as it plays.
 There will be a button to the rules of the game on the page so the user can easily learn how to play and access information about the game.

 User Story:
 `As a user, I want to know what the score is.`